The Autry Presents: The Best of Los Angeles Featuring Taylor Goldsmith

 James Doolin carefully studied the landscape to create Bridges, spending a week at the off-ramp from the 110 Freeway to Interstate 5 in Los Angeles.
 Using principles that originated in European painting, Doolin designed an expansive vista in which a vast space is seen from a single vantagepoint.
 The small figure in the foreground – intended as a stand-in for the artist or viewer – also appears in many traditional landscape paintings.
 By applying these motifs to twentieth-century Los Angeles, Doolin refers to the power of historical images in shaping our modern experience of place.

-Carrie Bethel (Northern Paiute), basket, sedgeroot, redbud, bracken fern root, circa 1930.
+Carrie Bethel (Mono Lake Paiute / Kucadikadi (Northern Paiute)), coiled basket, circa 1930, willow, split sedge root, dyed bracken fern, split winter redbud.
 Donated from the collection of Jackie and Gene Autry.
-Autry Museum; 2019.44.4.
+Autry Museum; 2019.44.4

 Many Native societies have used the land in a direct and physical way, creating striking and functional baskets, ceramics, and textiles that reflect an intimate and knowledgeable relationship with their environment.
 In northern California, Native peoples developed a sophisticated system for collecting, cooking, and storing food using baskets made from local plants gathered seasonally.